-Where information concerns incomplete proposal or negotiation.
-No statutory 55.67. disclosure is required for information concerning impending negotiations or incomplete proposals or negotiations where the outcome or normal pattern of these negotiations or developments may be prejudiced if the information is disclosed prematurely.
-The following are certain examples ---when a contract is being negotiated but has not been finalised where a premature disclosure may threaten the loss of the contact to another party; when a corporation decides to sell a major holding in another corporation-and the deal may fail with premature disclosure; when a corporation is negotiating a share placing with a financial institution-and the deal will be jeopardised if disclosed prematurely; or when a corporation is negotiating the provision of financing with a creditor-where a public disclosure may undermine the conclusion of such negotiation.
-Where a corporation in financial difficulty or with worsening financial condition is in the 56.68. course of negotiations with potential interested parties for funding, the Safe Harbour provides relief for disclosure in respect of the subject negotiations and the status of progress of those negotiations.
-However the Safe Harbour does not allow the corporation to withhold disclosure of any material change in its financial position or performance that has led to the current predicament and, to the extent that this is inside information, should be the subject of an announcementmerely on the basis that its position in negotiations or subsequent negotiations may be jeopardised by the disclosure of its financial condition.
-57.69.
-Where information concerns a trade secret.
+- 71. The requirement of the Safe Harbours under subsection 307D(2)(c) is that the information falls into one or more of the categories as prescribed in paragraphs (i) to (iv) of that subsection.
+If the information is not, or if it loses that character, then the requirement is not satisfied. - 72.
+Where information concerns an incomplete proposal or negotiation.
+No statutory disclosure is required for information concerning incomplete proposals or negotiations.
+The following are examples - when a contract is being negotiated but has not been finalised; - when a corporation decides to sell a major holding in another corporation; - when a corporation is negotiating a share placing with a financial institution; or - when a corporation is negotiating the provision of financing with a creditor. - 73.
+Where a corporation in financial difficulty and is in negotiations with third parties for funding, the Safe Harbour provides relief from disclosure in respect of the negotiations and the status of progress of those negotiations.
+However the Safe Harbour does not allow the corporation to withhold disclosure of any material change in its financial position or performance which led to the funding negotiations and, to the extent that this is inside information, should be the subject of an announcement.

+- 74. Where information concerns a trade secret.
 No statutory disclosure is required for information that is a trade secret.
-A trade secret generally refers to proprietary where the corporation needs to protect its confidential information owned by a corporation -(a) used in a trade or business of the corporation; (b) which is confidential (i.e. not already in the public domain);

-- (c) which, if disclosed to a competitor, would be liable to cause real or significant harm to the corporation's business interests; and - (d) which the corporation must limit its dissemination.
+A trade secret generally refers to proprietary information owned by a corporation - (a) used in a trade or business of the corporation; - (b) which is confidential (i.e. not already in the public domain); - (c) which, if disclosed to a competitor, would be liable to cause real or significant harm to the corporation's business interests; and - (d) the circulation of which is confined to a limited number of persons on a need-to-know basis.